alextsolovikos/alextsolovikos.github.io/_publications/2020-05-29-Effect-of-Grid-Displacement-Methods.md

 ---
-layout: post
+title: Effect of grid displacement models on sensitivity derivatives computed by the continuous adjoint method in aerodynamic and conjugate heat transfer shape optimization
-title: Effect of grid displacement models on sensitivity derivatives computed by the continuous adjoint method in aerodynamic and conjugate heat transfer shape optimization | Engineering Optimization
+venue: Engineering Optimization
 categories: Research
 ---